 Marriage in the Catholic faith is a sacred union between a man and a woman in the eyes of God.
 But you might be wondering if Catholicism follows similar rules to many other religious beliefs, such as Mormonism and Islam for example, in that marriage is only permitted when both partners are of the same faith.
 Or you may be wondering if Catholics are free to marry whomever their heart belongs to, regardless of that person’s religious believes or upbringing.

 In short… Yes, Catholics are free to marry outside of their faith.
-For Catholics, mixed faith marriage is not a sin for us.
-We are not constrained by the notion that differing beliefs, race or culture should prohibit the union of two souls that are in love.
+For Catholics, mixed-faith marriage is not a sin for us.
+We are not constrained by the notion that differing beliefs, race or cultures should prohibit the union of two souls that are in love.
 Nor do we require the other half to convert to Catholicism.

 - 1 What Are the Requirements for Marrying Outside of Your Faith